-- The school undertakes to support low-tech childhoods and maintain a low -school community, especially in Kindergarten and The Junior School. - Teachers are on hand to help coordinate whole class strategies and approaches from age 9 onwards.
+The school undertakes to support low-tech childhoods and maintain a low -school community, especially in Kindergarten and The Junior School.

 Background information for this topic: iGen: Why Today's Super-Connected Kids are Growing up Less Rebellious, More Tolerant, Less Happy - And Completely Unprepared for Adulthood by Jean M Twenge.
 The Collapse of Parenting Dr Leonard Sax.